 - Wright – Gordon Monument, Tomochichi monument.
 Tomochichi is buried underneath the Gordon monument but they didn’t move him, they just put the monument on top of it then added a memorial in the SE corner.
-The Juliette Gordon Low home and the first Girl Scout HQ nearby.
+The Juliette Gordon Low home and the first Girl Scouts HQ nearby.
 The Lutheran Church of Ascension is on the square.

 - Madison – monument to Sergeant William Jasper, Revolutionary War Hero.
 Sorrel Weed House, supposedly one of the most haunted in the city, is on the square.
 St. John Episcopal Church.
 The Green-Meldrim house was home to General Sherman in 1864 when the Union Army took Savannah and you can visit along with St. John’s Church.

-- Monterey – the Mercer-Williams House (Midnight in the Garden of Good and Evil), Armstrong Mansion, Temple Mickey Israel, and a monument to General Casmir Pulaski, Revolutionary War Hero and founder of the cavalry.
+- Monterey – the Mercer-Williams House (Midnight in the Garden of Good and Evil), Armstrong Mansion, Temple Mickve Israel, and a monument to General Casmir Pulaski, Revolutionary War Hero and founder of the cavalry.

 - Reynolds – John Wesley statue.
 Originally Lower New Square, renamed for John Reynolds, first Royal Governor of Georgia

 - Oglethorpe – home to the Owens Thomas House and Slave Quarters.
 This is part of the Telfair Museum pass and requires a reserved time.
 So book in advance as it does get full quickly.
 Originally Upper New Square, renamed for General Oglethorpe.

 - Lafayette – has a lovely fountain, with Cathedral of St. John the Baptist on the northeast corner and several colonial houses to visit, including Andrew Low House.